-In this paper, we show that when nanoparticles of $Fe_3O_4$ are coated with gold there is a distinct enhancement of magnetization by a factor of six.
+In this paper, we show that when nanoparticles of Fe_3O_4 are coated with gold there is a distinct enhancement of magnetization by a factor of six.
 This increase of magnetization has been attributed to large orbital magnetic moment formation at the magnetic particle/Au (core/shell) interface.
-Our theoretical analysis indicates that the enhanced magnetism observed in $Fe_3O_4$ -Au (core-shell) nanoparticles is an interfacial effect.
-The origin of magnetism in Au as an interfacial phenomenon is supported by the observation of positive magnetization in citrate coated gold nanoparticles.
+Our theoretical analysis indicates that the enhanced magnetism observed in Fe_3O_4 -Au (core-shell) nanoparticles is an interfacial effect.
+The origin of magnetization in citrate coated gold nanoparticles.
 In citrate coated gold nanoparticles, we observe a crossover from positive magnetization value to negative magnetization value upon increasing magnetic field indicating cancellation of interfacial magnetization by the diamagnetic contribution from the bulk.
 We propose a theoretical formalism which semi-quantitatively explains our experimental results and supports the origin of magnetization in Au as an interfacial effect.

-S Banerjee, SO Raja, M Sardar, et al
+S Banerjee, SO Raja[†], M Sardar[†], et al